-According to Revista do Radio, Renato was born on 30 September 1940, in Rio de Janeiro.
-His family lived in Copacabana and was somehow linked to the Brazilian Armed Forces.
+According to Revista do Radio, Renato was born on 30 September 1940, in Rio de Janeiro-DF.
+His family lived in Copacabana and was somehow linked with the Brazilian Armed Forces.
 Renato's godfather was General Paim Pamplona.
 His younger brother studied at Colegio Militar and Renato himself went to Junior and Senior High School (Cientifico) at Escola da Ilha das Cobras maintained by the Brazilian Navy.
-He used to sing along for his mates and they spurred him to try the many talent shows so common in the 1950s at various radio stations.
+He used to sing for his mates and they spurred him on to try the many talent shows so popular in the 1950s at various radio stations.

 Renato had a secret dream which was not that secret anyway.
 He had been in love with Lourdes, a Paulista show-girl who worked at Colé's company in Rio de Janeiro.
 If you take the time to read Revista do Radio's 'Mexiricos da Candinha' you'll see that Renato was a one-track-mind fellow.
 As soon as he hit the big time with 'Poema', he went back to Rio and proposed to Maria de Lourdes Oliveira.
 They got married on 15 September 1962, at Santa Cecilia's Church in Sao Paulo.

 Renato was on top of the world!
 He bought a sports-car to his bride.
 He bought another one for himself.
 Renato got into a partnership and started Saint Germain, a night club at Aeroporto where TV Record had its studio.
 It's hard to imagine that such a venture would pay in the end.
 On top of that Renato put more money into a clothes business and by 1964 he had a daughter called Claudia Renata.
 No wonder his singing career stalled.